What is Calcitonin Gene-Related Peptide - CGRP?

-CGRP has seen resurgence in headlines lately, not so much because it is a brand new discovery, but because of the anxious hope Migraineurs have for a new in class medicine that might be helpful to them.
+CGRP has seen a resurgence in headlines lately, not so much because it is a brand new discovery, but because of the anxious hope Migraineurs have for a new in-class medicine that might be helpful to them.

-Not much is known about what starts a Migraine attack and what happens during the attack, which is why we seem to be in a stalemate research-wise.
-We do know a little something about CGRP’s role in the process however, so researchers are talking about and using what they know for now to more precisely target our Migraines for better treatments.
+Not much is known about what starts a migraine attack and what happens during the attack, which is why we seem to be in a stalemate research-wise.
+We do know a little something about CGRP’s role in the process, however, so researchers are talking about and using what they know for now to target our migraines for better, more precise treatments.

 - CGRP stands for Calcitonin Gene-Related Peptide.

 - It is an amino acid peptide produced by neurons in our bodies and which has been implicated in Migraine pathogenesis - the process of how a Migraine happens in our bodies.

 - The type of CGRP protein that researchers are currently looking at seems to have only one job: Pain.

 - Our brains themselves do not have the capacity to feel pain.
 However, it is currently thought that during a Migraine attack, sensory neurons in the trigeminal nerves (the nerves inside our head that are responsible for feeling and pain in the head and face) are activated and release CGRP.

 - CGRP binds to special receptors that switch on (activate) and cause many of the symptoms of Migraine including vasodilation, inflammation and pain.

 - During Migraine, CGRP can be found in plasma taken from the jugular vein as well as saliva.